tirthajyoti-ghosh/freelance-job-scraper/README.md

 3) Run `rspec` in Command Line.
 4) `15 examples, 0 failures` will be shown on the screen.

+## Future releases
+- User can select which sites they want to scrape
+- Add more sites for scraping
+- User can specify how many jobs he/she wants to scrape

 ## Author

 👤 **Tirthajyoti Ghosh**